deanturpin/Big-O-Notation/install.md

 ### Adding new complexities
 Output should be iteration and a measure of complexity.
-In this case it is the number of iterations of a Fibonacci sequence calculator.
+In this case it is the number of calls of a Fibonacci sequence calculator.
 ```bash
 $ exponential/foo
 0,      0